ideal-lab5/murmur/docs/murmur/docs/intro.md

 ---

 Murmur is a **keyless crypto wallet protocol** powered by the [Ideal Network](https://docs.idealabs.network) (IDN).
-Using **timelock encryption** and secure time-based [one-time password](https://www.techtarget.com/searchsecurity/definition/one-time-password-OTP) (OTP) generation, **murmur** allows users to create and execute secure crypto wallets with no mnemonic or secret key.
-Murmur allows users to access crypto wallets without needing a secret key or mnemonic - it is a truly keyless wallet solution.
+Using **timelock encryption** and secure time-based [one-time password](https://www.techtarget.com/searchsecurity/definition/one-time-password-OTP) (OTP) generation, **murmur** allows users to create and execute secure crypto wallets with no mnemonic or secret key - it is a truly keyless wallet solution.
+The protocol is designed to be versatile and can be used in a myriad of ways, from [a terminal](./quick_start/local.md) to [twitch chats](./quick_start/twitch.md).

-Murmur wallets can be accessed seamlessly across web-enabled devices, providing a plug-and-play solution for app developers to easily integrate web3 capabilities into applications and services with no additional infrastructure or overhead.
-Murmur wallets can be used by installing a **standalone wallet client** or by using our GDPR-compliant "MMR-as-a-Service" **HTTP API**, which allows you to easily create in-app wallets with seamless interoperability across browsers and other HTTP clients.
+Murmur wallets can be accessed seamlessly across web-enabled devices, providing a frictionless plug-and-play solution for app developers to integrate web3 capabilities into applications and services without any additional infrastructure or overhead.
+Murmur wallets can be used by installing a **standalone wallet client** or by using our **HTTP API**, which allows you to easily create in-app wallets with seamless interoperability across browsers and other HTTP clients.

 ## Why Murmur?